readyready15728/misc/awakemud-notes.md

 to deliver the folder and you will get a lanyard enabling access to the nearby hidden Victoria Crime Mall.
 Be **VERY** careful and use `scan` before entering rooms near the Crime Mall (which appears to be safe in itself).
+* Essy (OOC), "If you want the most body stat for essence cost the actual answer is"
+* Essy (OOC), "Save up for a delta Tac Comp 4"